lucasnscr/bank-account-service/README.md

 # bank-account-service

-##Descrição do Projeto
+##Project description
-🚀 Projeto que simula a criação de uma conta digital e transferência entre as contas criadas.
+🚀 Project that simulates the creation of a digital account and transfer between the created accounts.

-## Instalação ##
+## Installation ##

-É necessário instalar alguns itens:
+It is necessary to install some items:
 - Docker
 - Java 11
 - Maven

-### Comandos necessários para rodar o Redis ###
+### Commands needed to run Redis ###

-Após instalar o Docker, abra o terminal no diretório raiz do projeto, que já vai configurado um docker-compose.
-Esse arquivo serve subir um container de Redis, banco utilizado para armazenar os dados.
-O comando para que precisa ser executado no terminal é o seguinte: docker-compose	up	-d
+After installing Docker, open the terminal in the root directory of the project, which has already configured a docker-compose.
+This file serves to upload a Redis container, the database used to store the data.
+The command that needs to be run in the terminal is as follows: docker-compose up -d

 #### RabbitMq

-Para ter um controle transacional na camada de transferências, foi feita a utilização de um Message Broker, o RabbitMQ. para a utilização do Rabbit, é preciso rodar mais um comando.
-Abra o terminal e rode o seguinte comando: docker run --rm -it --hostname localhost -p 15672:15672 -p 5672:5672 rabbitmq:3-management
+To have transactional control in the transfer layer, a Message Broker, RabbitMQ, was used. to use Rabbit, you need to run one more command.
+Open the terminal and run the following command: docker run --rm -it --hostname localhost -p 15672:15672 -p 5672:5672 rabbitmq:3-management

 ### Features

-- [x] Cadastro de cliente
+- [x] Customer registration
-- [x] Consulta de cliente
+- [x] Customer query
-- [x] Cadastro de cliente por conta
+- [x] Customer registration per account
-- [x] Consulta de Transferência por cliente
+- [x] Transfer query per customer
-- [x] Transferência de até R$ 1000,00 entre dois clientes cadastrados
+- [x] Transfer of up to R$1000.00 between two registered customers

 ### Collections

-Após subir a aplicação, utilize as collections do Postman disponibilizada para realizar as requisições. https://www.postman.com/collections/91fb55fa953240feab88
+After uploading the application, use the Postman collections provided to make the requests. https://www.postman.com/collections/91fb55fa953240feab88

 ### Dockerfile

-Está sendo disponibilizado um dockerfile para a execução da aplicação em ambiente de container.
-Utilizando um plugin disponibilizado pela Spotify, onde uma vez inserido o plugin e o seu arquivo dockerfile, via maven você executa o comando __ mvn package __ ,esse comando irá gerar sua imagem.
+A dockerfile is being made available to run the application in a container environment.
+Using a plugin provided by Spotify, where once inserted the plugin and its dockerfile, via maven you run the command __ mvn package __ , this command will generate your image.

-Após a execução do  __ mvn package __ , o próximo comando que será executado é o  __ docker images __  que irá listar as suas imagens docker.
+After running __ mvn package __ , the next command that will be run is __ docker images __ which will list your docker images.

-Agora precisara rodar o comando  __ docker run -p 8000:8000 lucasnscr/spring-docker-spotify:1.0.0-SNAPSHOT __  feito isso a aplicação já está rodando no ambiente com o docker.
+Now you will need to run the command __ docker run -p 8000:8000 lucasnscr/spring-docker-spotify:1.0.0-SNAPSHOT __ done that the application is already running in the environment with the docker.

-Obs: É preciso executar os compandos para exposição do Redis e do RabbitMQ, se não a aplicação não irá conseguir conectar.
+Note: It is necessary to run the commands to expose Redis and RabbitMQ, otherwise the application will not be able to connect.

-Obs: Caso não consiga conectar via docker, voce poderá executar o serviço da seguinte forma.
-Com o terminal, entra na pasta raiz do projeto e execute o comando __  mvn clean install -U  __  após esse comando, entra no diretório target do projeto, nessa pasta está o .jar do serviço, execute o seguinte comando __ java -jar bank-count-service.jar __
+Note: If you cannot connect via docker, you can run the service as follows.
+With the terminal, enter the project's root folder and execute the command __ mvn clean install -U __ after this command, enter the project's target directory, in this folder is the .jar of the service, execute the following command __ java -jar bank -count-service.jar __

-### Tecnologias
+### Technologies

-Para a realização do projeto foram utilizada as seguintes tecnologias:
+The following technologies were used to carry out the project:
 - Java 11
 - Maven
 - SpringBoot